PXML No. 68

 CAPACITY

-A Remote Display Unit (pictured to the left) and standard POT telephone can used instead of the Console.
+A Remote Display Unit (pictured to the left) which allows a standard POT telephone to be used instead of the Console.

 The Mitel SX20 is an analogue, stored Programme Control (SPC) PABX employing Solid state space-division switching.
 Much of the equipment incorporated in the SX20 system is common with other Mitel products.
 The system consists of a metal Chassis and an impact-resistant plastic cover.